 The State relies on revenue estimation as the basis for budgeting and establishing aggregate funds available for expenditure for its appropriation process.
 By statute, the OSPB is responsible for developing the General Fund revenue estimate.
-The most recent OSPB revenue forecast, which was issued in June 2021, is appended to this Official Statement as "APPENDIX B - OSPB JUNE 2021 REVENUE FORECAST."
+The most recent OSPB revenue forecast, which was issued in December 2021, is appended to this Official Statement as "APPENDIX B - OSPB DECEMBER 2021 REVENUE FORECAST."
 See also "STATE FINANCIAL INFORMATION" and "APPENDIX A - THE STATE GENERAL FUND - Revenue Estimation; OSPB Revenue and Economic Forecasts."
 The Colorado Legislative Council also prepares quarterly revenue forecasts which are released on the same dates as the OSPB revenue forecasts.

 The State's Fiscal Year budgets are not prepared on a cash basis, but rather are prepared using the modified accrual method of accounting in accordance with the standards promulgated by the Governmental Accounting Standards Board ("GASB"), with certain statutory exceptions.
 The State could experience temporary and cumulative cash shortfalls as the result of differences in the timing of the actual receipt of revenues and payment of expenditures by the State compared to the inclusion of such revenues and expenditures in the State's Fiscal Year budgets on a modified accrual basis, which is not solely based on when such amounts are received or paid.
 If an unanticipated cash shortfall were to occur in late Fiscal Year 2021-22, it may adversely affect the State's ability to fund, if necessary, any deficiency in the Principal Subaccount of the ETRANS 2021-22 Repayment Account on June 25, 2022.
-See "STATE FINANCIAL INFORMATION - Budget Process and Other Considerations," "SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF DEFAULT IN THE REPAYMENT OF PROGRAM LOANS," "APPENDIX A - THE STATE GENERAL FUND -

-Revenue Estimation; OSPB Revenue and Economic Forecasts" and "APPENDIX B - OSPB JUNE 2021 REVENUE FORECAST."
+See "STATE FINANCIAL INFORMATION - Budget Process and Other Considerations," "SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF DEFAULT IN THE REPAYMENT OF PROGRAM LOANS," "APPENDIX A - THE STATE GENERAL FUND - Revenue Estimation; OSPB Revenue and Economic Forecasts" and "APPENDIX B - OSPB DECEMBER 2021 REVENUE FORECAST."

-The OSPB June 2021 Revenue Forecast states that General Fund revenues in Fiscal Year 2019-20 increased by only 2.4% over Fiscal Year 2018-19, but forecasts that General Fund revenues will increase in Fiscal Year 2020-21 by 12.1% over Fiscal Year 2019-20, will increase in Fiscal Year 2021-22 by 4.1% over Fiscal Year 2020-21 and will increase in Fiscal Year 2022-23 by 4.2% over Fiscal Year 2021-22, due to improved economic expectations for 2021 and beyond.
-The OSPB June 2021 Revenue Forecast states that the State ended Fiscal Year 2019-20 with reserves of \$1,460.8 million above the 3.07% Unappropriated Reserve requirement for such Fiscal Year, and forecasts that the State will end Fiscal Year 2020-21 with reserves of \$2,789.6 million above the 2.86% Unappropriated Reserve requirement for such Fiscal Year.
-These figures are based on revenue and budget information available when the OSPB June 2021 Revenue Forecast was completed, and as such are subject to change in subsequent OSPB revenue forecasts based on new information on revenue and expenditures.
+General Fund revenues in Fiscal Year 2019-20 increased by only 2.4% over Fiscal Year 2018-19, and the State ended Fiscal Year 2019-20 with reserves of \$1,460.8 million above the 3.07% Unappropriated Reserve requirement for that Fiscal Year.
+The OSPB December 2021 Revenue Forecast states that actual General Fund revenues in Fiscal Year 2020-21 increased by 10.7% over Fiscal Year 2019-20, and forecasts that General Fund revenues will increase in Fiscal Years 2021-22 and 2022-23 by 12.2% and 2.0%, respectively, over the previous Fiscal Year due to improved economic expectations for 2021 and beyond.
+The OSPB December 2021 Revenue Forecast further states that the State ended Fiscal Year 2020-21 with reserves of \$2,854.0 million above the 2.86% Unappropriated Reserve requirement for that Fiscal Year and forecasts that that the State will end Fiscal Year 2021-22 with reserves of \$1,865.0 million above the 13.40% Unappropriated Reserve requirement for that Fiscal Year.
+These figures are based on revenue and budget information available when the OSPB December 2021 Revenue Forecast was completed, and as such are subject to change in subsequent OSPB revenue forecasts based on new information on revenue and expenditures.
 See "STATE FINANCIAL INFORMATION - Budget process and Other Considerations - Revenues and Unappropriated Amounts."